raul23/equifax-data-breach/README.rst

   their own?
 Where are those pictures provided in the `indictment`_ of three of the four PLA members coming from?

-  According to `SecureWorld`_, by looking at the pictures provided by the DOJ and FBI, it is convincing to believe that the four identified hackers are all working in the Chinese military.
-Also, they believe that the cyberattack on Equifax's networks was "pulled off [...] from Shanghai, China."

   .. raw:: html

      <div align="center">